Cruise Advice For the Best Florence & Pisa Port Day

 Choosing the right season can make a big difference, since you’ll likely spend much of the day walking.
 Summer heat can feel intense, while spring and fall often provide the most comfortable conditions.

 To make planning easier, here’s a simple look at the weather.
-And in addition, what each season feels like in Florence and Pisa.
+And in addition, what each season feels like.

 Tuscany Cruise Weather at a Glance